qwe8496516/qwe8496516/README.md

 ### Hi there 👋

-🔭 I’m currently studying at Feng Chia Universary
+💼 Student of Feng Chia University

+❤️ I love writing Code

+💬 Ask me about anything here

 <!--
 **qwe8496516/qwe8496516** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.